POSSIBLE-X/documentation/docs/catalog/index.md

 # Catalog

 The POSSIBLE-X Catalog is the registry of available data.
-It aims to be
+It aims to be Gaia-X compliant.

 ## Features
 - Native RDF support